nyior/crypto-maestro/Readme.md

 Speaking of features:

 - Get the baalances of all the BTC addresses at a go: Here the balance is returned in BTC and one of 5 Fiat Currencies(USD, EUR, NGN, CNY, JPY).
-The user gets to pick whichever currency they
+The user gets to pick whichever currency they want
 - Get the balances of all the ETH addresses at a go: same impplementation as the previous one.
 - Retrieve the balances of a Kranken account given its private key and associated api-key.